proyecto26/TheJobInterviewGuide/EXPRESSIONS.md

 - I'm here at the mercy of you!
 - Here you go!

+## Teamwork
+- We'd like to put this on your plate (Por favor encargate de algo)

 ## Confirm
 - I'm aware of that.
 - I got it (Si yo entiendo).